yurime/alloyRDMAgen/README.md

 # To build
 ## rdmaTestgen
-gradle jar
+`gradle jar' from commandline
 May need to set JAVA_HOME to java 8.1 beforehand.
+Or use Eclipse to build

 # To run
 ## sequence
 - rdmaTestgen to generate alloy tests
 - the test may have duplicates, run: `fdupes -dN output`
-- generate all possible outputs
+- run alloy from irToRDMA to generate all possible outputs
-- generate ir
+- irToRDMA to generate ir
 - run on rdma

 ## rdmaTestgen generate ir